Delve into the fascinating culture and history of Ancient Ireland, with our list of the top 10 Irish Celtic symbols and their meanings.

 2. The Claddagh – representing love, friendship and loyalty

+The Claddagh is a powerful Celtic symbol for love.
 Popularly adorning wedding and engagement rings across the world, the Claddagh has endured the tides of time.
-But what exactly is this Catholic symbol and its meaning?

 The heart in this symbol is said to represent love, while the hands symbolise friendship.
 The Crown is said to mean loyalty.